SourLemonJuice/SourLemonJuice-blog/posts2/2025/_posts/2025-08-04-linux-x86-bootloader-and-tpm2.md

 The public key is also placed in executable section `.pcrpkey`.
 With these two section, the application now can ensure the bootloader has not been tampered with.

 You can check all the sections content with `ukify inspect <UKI path>`.

+> I don't know what the `[PCRSignature:NAME]` means, but if don't add a NAME here, everything will be wrong.\
+> The phases of signs can also be defined with: `Phases=enter-initrd`, but I don't really know how to use them, just use the [defaults](https://man.archlinux.org/man/ukify.1.en#%5BPCRSignature:%3Ci%3ENAME%3C/i%3E%5D_section).

 ## Enroll TPM2 policy into LUKS2 disk